rmsrosa/UnitfulAssets.jl/README.md

 1. See whether it is possible to display 10-fold multiples of a currency in a better way than say `kEUR`, `MEUR`, `GMEUR`, and so on.
 It would be great to have `USD$ 10k`, `USD$ 10M`, and `USD$ 10B`.

-1. Add tools to read exchange/trade market from web sources other than [fixer.io](https://fixer.io) and [currencylayer.com](https://currencylayer.com).
+1. Add tools to read exchange markets from web sources other than [fixer.io](https://fixer.io) and [currencylayer.com](https://currencylayer.com).

 1. Add an option to directly obtain the exchange/trade rates from the web sources using a given API.